Table of contents

 The first situation often occurs when a patient’s family want to have them transferred, but local doctors don’t think the patient is fit to fly.
 In the second, we would assess the patient and let their family know what we think.
 In the third situation, health insurance providers rely on us to prove that the transfer is medically advisable.
-Please get in touch with us to discuss any of the above situations: our doctors have years of experience and can accurately assess a patient’s fitness for transport.
+Please get in touch with us to discuss any of the above situations: our doctors have years of experience and can accurately assess a patient’s fitness and travel requirements for transport.
 It is only the doctor accompanying the patient on the plane who is responsible for the patient’s well-being.
 We often consult with the patient’s family before the flight, as there is always a small risk of a patient taking ill during a flight, but we are equipped to deal with medical emergencies in the air.

 Even in borderline cases, we assess the patient and consult with their doctors and the patient’s family to discuss whether the flight is a risk worth taking – that is, if the risk to the patient of travelling is lower than the risk to the patient of staying at their current location.

 Air ambulances are fitted with equipment to care for patients who require intensive care during their medical flight alongside beyond the air travel.
 The decision of whether or not a patient is fit to fly is not made by the hospital doctor, but by the doctor who will accompany the flight.
 You can rely on their judgement, even if it diverges from that of the hospital doctor.
 If a hospital doctor tells you the patient is not fit to fly, do not accept their opinion as gospel; ask for a second opinion.
 Medical Air Service offers this service free of charge.
 Moreover, should you be wondering about any specific requirements throughout the COVID-19 pandemic (including covid-19 testing requirements) we will be glad to help.

 If you would like to have more information about how to know if a patient is fit to travel, please see our list of FAQs.